bookofproofs/bookofproofs.github.io/_sources/history/20th-century/pauli.md

 * In 1924 Pauli proposed a quantum spin number for electrons.
 * He is best known for the Pauli exclusion principle , proposed in 1925, which states that no two electrons in an atom can have the same four quantum numbers.
 * Pauli, who before that had begun to feel that further advances could not be made with the theory as it then existed, quickly made progress using Heisenberg's new ideas and before the end of 1925 he had derived the hydrogen spectrum from the new theory.
-* The year 1927 saw personal tragedy for Pauli when his mother, to whom he had been very close, committed suicide.
-* In the following year his father remarried making an even more unhappy situation for Pauli who referred to his father's new wife as "the evil step-mother".
 * On 6 May 1929 Pauli left the Roman Catholic Church, but his reasons for this are not entirely clear.
 * Despite the personal problems, Pauli's career progressed well.
 * The existence and properties of the particle were still not clear to Pauli, however, and it was not until 1933 that he published his prediction in print.